wolfgang-wdw/wolfgang-wdw.github.io/_pages/services/backends/legacy_code_en.md

 previous: services_backends_tooling
 next: services_devops_operation
 ---
-### What is Legacy Code?

 According to [Wikipedia](https://en.wikipedia.org/wiki/Legacy_code), Legacy Code is "is source code that relates to a no-longer supported or manufactured operating system or other computer technology."

 Michael Feathers calls it simply "code without tests", which might be a bit narrow, but it usually fits the bill.

-I prefer to call it "code that everyone is afraid to change but it just wont die".
+I prefer to call it "code that everyone is afraid to change and that just wont die".

-### What can I do for you ?
+### What I can do for you
 While I can't maintain your legacy code, I can do the following:
-- Put it under test and start cleaning it up
+- Put it under test and start cleaning it up.
-- Prepare it for changes that you need or, god forbid, new features
+- Prepare it for changes that you need or, god forbid, new features.
-- Transition it to a more modern technology, while keeping everything running
+- Transition it to a more modern technology, while keeping everything running.

-I get it, you kind of have gotten used to the devil you know.
-But you don't have to.
-Let me get down into that sewer and start cleaning up.
+I get it, you have kind of gotten used to the devil you know.
+But there is another way.
+I'm not afraid of getting my hands dirty in your plumbing.